Brendan Fevola: Carlton

-Fevola was recruited to Carlton Football Club with selection No. 38 overall in the 1998 AFL Draft.
-Early in his career he showed signs of being a brilliant kick of the ball and a prospective key position player at full forward, and he led the AFL reserves for the 1999 season with 42 goals, despite Carlton finishing last for the year.
+Fevola was recruited to Carlton Football Club with selection No. 38 overall in the 1998 AFL draft and made his debut in the 1999 AFL season.
+Early in his career he showed signs of being a brilliant kick of the ball and a prospective key-position player at full-forward, and he led the AFL reserves for the 1999 season with 42 goals despite Carlton finishing last for the year.
 During a pre-season game on 31 December 1999 against Collingwood (promoted as the "Millennium Match"), he kicked 12 goals.

 The promising talent was given the No. 25 guernsey made famous by Carlton legend Alex Jesaulenko.

-However Fevola struggled to maintain form over the next few years, playing in 39 games and kicking 66 goals between 2000 and 2002, with noticeably poor body language on-field as well as causing bad publicity through incidents off-field.
+However, Fevola struggled to maintain form over the next few years, playing in 39 games and kicking 66 goals between 2000 and 2002, with noticeably poor body language on-field as well as causing bad publicity through incidents off-field.
 Carlton Football club senior coach Wayne Brittain had intended to trade or delist Fevola at the end of the 2002 season; however, after Carlton's poor season (in which it won the wooden spoon) Brittain was himself sacked, and incoming senior coach Denis Pagan reversed Brittain's decision.

 Pagan's arrival had an immediate impact on Fevola's discipline and form.
 In Round 5, 2003, Fevola kicked 8 goals against the Kangaroos, helping win the game for Carlton and launching himself into the eyes of AFL viewers.
 Fevola's unkempt dreadlocks and extroverted personality in the media earned him the nickname "The Shag" by fans.

 Fevola's early goalkicking inconsistency saw him experiment with unorthodox styles of handling the ball in approach to taking set shots.
-In 2004, Fevola developed a ritualistic set-shot routine of taking three quick steps to shoot on goal, and this resulted in a significant increase in goalkicking accuracy, particularly from long distance.
+In 2004, Fevola developed a ritualistic set-shot routine of taking three quick steps to shoot on goal, and this resulted in a significant increase in goal-kicking accuracy, particularly from long distance.
 The duration of his ritual, at times taking longer than a minute, became a point of contention, and was partially responsible for the introduction of a new rule in 2006 (commonly referred to as "the Lloyd Rule" after Essendon's Matthew Lloyd, who had a similarly lengthy set-shot ritual), limiting the duration permitted to take a set shot to 30 seconds, before play-on would be called.
 Fevola's ritual was duly shortened to accommodate the new rule.